 - 3.1.
 EFFECTIVE DATE.
 The Plan became effective on March 3, 2015 (the "Effective Date").
-This second amendment and restatement of the Plan will become effective on the date it is approved by the Company's stockholders. - 3.2.
+This second amended and restated of the Plan will become effective on the date it is approved by the Company's stockholders. - 3.2.
 TERMINATION OF PLAN.
-Unless earlier terminated as provided herein, the Plan shall continue in effect until the tenth anniversary of the date the Company's stockholders approve this second amendment and restatement of the Plan.
+Unless earlier terminated as provided herein, the Plan shall continue in effect until the tenth anniversary of the date the Company's stockholders approve this second amended and restated of the Plan.
 The termination of the Plan on such date shall not affect the validity of any Award outstanding on the date of termination, which shall continue to be governed by the applicable terms and conditions of the Plan.